Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is important.

 - Rust and mold.

-If your air conditioner isn’t level, it might vibrate excessively.
-This can cause obnoxious noises when running and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate more than normal.
+This can create obnoxious noises when on and even require air conditioning repair.

 - Eventually wear out your air conditioner much sooner.